Muhyiddin reshuffles Malaysian Cabinet, promoting Ismail Sabri to deputy prime minister

 This is the first Cabinet reshuffle since the PN government took power in late February last year, following a power tussle.

-Mr Ismail Sabri was previously one of the four senior ministers in the Cabinet led by Mr Muhyiddin.
+Mr Ismail Sabri was previously one of the four senior ministers in the Cabinet, which did not have a deputy prime minister post.
 He has played a prominent role in Malaysia’s response to COVID-19, tasked with communicating the various restrictions.

 Both Mr Ismail Sabri and Mr Hishammuddin are politicians from the United Malays National Organisation (UMNO).
 Mr Ismail Sabri is one of the three vice presidents of the party.
 Mr Hishammuddin does not hold a position in the party's supreme council currently.